 For Fiduciary Financial Advice, yes it does really matter if your financial professional is acting as a Fiduciary.
 Financial advice will be changing with the coming Fiduciary Rules from the Department of Labor.

-UPDATE: Donald Trump has just signed an executive order to post the implementation of the Fiduciary Rule to June 9th 2017.
+UPDATE: Donald Trump has just signed an executive order to postpone the implementation of the Fiduciary Rule.
+The rule with possibly go into effect sometime in 2019.
 Beware this means you investment person has more time to not act in your best interest.
 There is also a campaign to permanently freeze this protection for investors.

 By David Rae Certified Financial Planner™, Accredited Investment Fiduciary™

-Despite a considerable amount of industry resistance, the Department of Labor (DOL) has finally released its final draft of their Fiduciary Rule making it mandatory for financial advisors place their client’s best interests first when offering advice on retirement accounts.
+Despite a considerable amount of industry resistance, the Department of Labor (DOL) has finally released its final draft of their Fiduciary Rule.
+Thereby making it mandatory for financial advisors place their client’s best interests first when offering advice on retirement accounts.
 I can feel those thousand yard stares coming on that say, “Hold the phone, aren’t they supposed to be doing this already anyway?”
 In a perfect world, of course.
 In the real one?
 Alas, not always.
 At least until now.
+BTW the law only applies to RETIREMENT ACCOUNTS.

 Who Know what Fiduciary Financial Advice actually means?